FernandoBasso/devhowto/docs/purescript/functions.md

+---
+title: Functions | PureScript
+description: Learn about PureScript functions, their practical use, examples, tips and insights.
+---

 # PureScript Function

 ## Intro Notes

-Import `Prelude` and other stuff to play around with these examples in the REPL.
+Assume `import Prelude` unless otherwise noted.

 !!! tip "REPL or module‽"

-    If you see `>` it means to run the code in the REPL, otherwise, assume it is in a module.
+    If you see `>` as the first character in a line, it means we are in the REPL, otherwise, assume it is in a module.

 !!! danger "Bad function names‽"

     Some of these functions have non-meaningful names on purpose.
 The idea is that we know what a function does by careful scrutiny of the signature and implementation as a way to force ourselves to read and understand each bit.

     If we say `add1 = ...`, we immediately know this functions adds 1 to its argument.
-If we name it `f` or `g, we have to read the signature and implementation carefully to understand its ideas and what it does.
+If we name it `f` or `g`, we have to read the signature and implementation carefully to understand its ideas and what it does.

     That is a terrible idea for production code, but a very good approach to study, practice, ponder about stuff, and *learn*.